Love of “complex machines” takes PA student from flying helicopters to providing healthcare

 “I was so impressed with the faculty and students during my interview that it endeared me to the school,” Walker recalled.
 “Also, Roanoke is a beautiful city that has a large medical community with many learning opportunities during clinical rotations.
 It was the perfect place for me to continue my education.”

-Once she graduates, Walker plans to work in emergency medicine or trauma, but she’s keeping an open mind about other areas of medicine.
+Once she graduates, which she expects to do in December 2023, Walker plans to work in emergency medicine or trauma, but she’s keeping an open mind about other areas of medicine.
 She also thinks that Southwest Virginia may end up being her permanent home.

 “The Roanoke area is beautiful, and I have family in Blacksburg, so we would be open to staying in the valley,” Walker said.
 “My oldest two daughters will graduate high school in the next two years, so staying here is a definite possibility.”